 Liquor Licence for a Cafe or Restaurant

 An On-Premises Licence is the standard choice for restaurants and cafes.
-This licence allows you to sell alcohol to customers to drink on your premises.
+This licence allows you to sell alcohol to customers for consumption on your premises.
 The most important rule for this category is the primary purpose test.
 This means the main reason people visit your business must be for a meal, not just for drinks.
-In a restaurant, alcohol is seen as a secondary service that complements the food.
-Other on‑premises sub‑categories (e.g., catering, function centre) have different primary purpose requirements, so correct categorisation at the outset is important.

 Small Bar Licence